min2ha/ukwa-site/content/target/63705/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: UK nationals and EU citizenship: References to the European Court of Justice and the February 2018 decisions of the District Court, Amsterdam

 Should the withdrawal of the UK from the EU be found to remove from UK citizens their status as citizens of the EU (as the wording of Article 20(1) TFEU would suggest), the claimants sought an order requiring the Netherlands to carry out an individual assessment of the compatibility with the principle of proportionality of any decision to restrict rights deriving from EU citizenship; ordering the Municipality to give effect to the individual assessments carried out; prohibiting the State from insisting that one of the claimants should relinquish her UK nationality; and ordering the Municipality and the State to facilitate multiple nationality for a person seeking Netherlands nationality within two weeks of the court’s ruling.
 The claimants argued that these claims required an authoritative ruling on the effect of Article 20 TFEU.
 They had therefore drafted a number of questions with a view to having them referred to the Court of Justice for a preliminary ruling.